 New York Ammunition Crimes: NYC Admin.
 Code 10-131(i) and NY PL 265.37

 In New York State as well as New York City, there are numerous crimes relating to the possession of certain weapons.
-Most of these offenses are found in New York Penal Law Article 265, but those involving ammunition is codified elsewhere as well.
-Two of these offenses are NYC Administrative code 10-131(i), a crime established by the New York City Council, and New York Penal Law 265.37.
+Most of these offenses are found in Penal Law Article 265 and are codified as either Criminal Possession of a Weapon or Criminal Possession of a Firearm, the latter specifically involving unloaded guns while the former encompasses those that are loaded as well as other weapon offenses.
+Outside of these crimes, there are statutes involving ammunition and bullets that are codified elsewhere.
+The two statutes routinely handled by defense lawyers are NYC Administrative code 10-131(i), a crime established by the NYC Council, and New York Penal Law 265.37.Definitions, Elements and Penalties

-NYC Administrative code 10-131(i)(3) makes it a misdemeanor for a person who is not authorized to possess a pistol or revolved in the City of New York to possess ammunition for the same.
-Similarly, NYC Administrative code 10-131(i)(4) makes it a misdemeanor for a person who is authorized to possess a pistol or revolver to possess any other pistol or revolver ammunition that is not for the firearm he or she is permitted to maintain.
+NYC Administrative Code 10-131(i)(3) makes it a misdemeanor for a person who is not authorized to possess a pistol or revolver in the city to possess ammunition for the same.
+Similarly, AC 10-131(i)(4) makes it a misdemeanor for a person who is authorized to possess a pistol or revolver to have any other pistol or revolver bullets that are not for the firearm he or she is permitted to maintain.

-It is unlawful in New York and a violation of New York Penal Law 265.37 to knowingly possess an ammunition feeding device where the device contains more than seven rounds of ammunition.
-When possessed outside the home, the crime is a class “B” misdemeanor with a potential punishment of six months in jail and a $250 fine.
+It is unlawful and a violation of Penal Law 265.37 to knowingly possess an ammunition feeding device where the device contains more than seven rounds of ammunition.

+Some statutes involving weapon possession are per se, such as those involving certain knives.
+This means that as long as you knowingly possess, and you have the intent to possess the particular contraband, it is an “automatic” crime.
+The same holds true for illegal ammunition whether the Port Authority Police summons you at the airport in Queens or the NYPD arrests you outside the Barclays Center in Brooklyn.
+As such, it is critical to make a compelling argument if you had no intention to bring them or even knew you were carrying the bullets.
 Educate yourself on the law.
 Review the materials found throughout our website and blog.
-Let the New York criminal defense attorneys and former Manhattan prosecutors at Crotty Saland PC utilize their experience, advocacy and knowledge to best navigate the waters of the criminal justice system so that you can move on with your life unobstructed and clean of a criminal record.
+Let the defense attorneys and former Manhattan prosecutors at Saland Law utilize their experience, advocacy and knowledge to best navigate the waters of the criminal justice system so that you can move on with your life unobstructed and clean of a criminal record.